 In the physical world, boundaries are walls or barriers that keep things in or out of a select area.
 When it comes to self-care, boundaries are a bit more nuanced than that.

-Healthy boundaries ask us to be more self-aware.
-To practice self-care, self-respect, and self-compassion while still building relationships with others.
+Healthy boundaries do ask us to be more self-aware.
+To practice self-care, self-respect, and self-compassion while still building and maintaining relationships with others.

 In this age where we hear a lot about ‘self-care,’ understanding how we can simultaneously meet our own needs while still caring for the needs of others can feel like a juggling act at times.

 But because boundaries are not walls, they are agreements, we have the full freedom to negotiate and renegotiate our boundaries at any given time.
 We can decide for ourselves where our ‘tipping points’ are.
-Our tipping points may sometimes be those times and circumstances when the balance is more than less tilted in favour of caring and tending to the self.
+Our tipping points may sometimes be circumstances when the balance is more tilted in favour of tending to our own needs rather than prioritizing the needs of another person.
+Sometimes, the tipping point may be different, and we may want to prioritize the needs of a particular relationship.

 Though negotiating boundaries for self-care is never easy, there are few principles that can help.